InsightScout - find people already asking

 The job is finding the live conversations where someone is actively asking for a better way to solve the problem your solution handles.

-InsightScout picks those threads out, explains why they matter, and helps you join the conversation.
+InsightScout picks those conversations out, explains why they matter, and helps you join the conversation.
 Each reply puts you in front of a buyer today — and into the corpus AI assistants read tomorrow.

 A feed of what to do,